tunneln/dotfiles/README.md

 ```

 # The Installation Script
-The install script is located in `dotfiles/Automate_Install/link_dotfiles`
+The installation script is a bash file located in `dotfiles/Automate_Install/install.sh`

 ###What it does
 **First** The script will start off by making a backup directory (of your specifications, see *Variable 2*) to store your current - and subsequent - dotfiles in.